webbdeej/free-code-camp/Basic HTML and HTML5/readme.md

 Added input element at bottom of page

-# Create a Form Element
+# Add Placeholder Text to a Text Field

 Added placeholder text